ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 			<td>
 				<b>Unstable Klein Bottle</b><br>
 				<details>
-					<summary>Gravity slam nearby enemies on taking damage.</summary>
+					<summary>Chance to float and stun nearby enemies on taking damage.</summary>
-					<small>After taking damage, 8.0% (+8.0% per stack, mult.) chance to stun enemies within 20 m for 1.0 seconds.
-Affected enemies are held in midair while stunned, then slammed into the ground for 50% damage.
+					<small>After taking damage, 8.0% (+8.0% per stack, mult.) chance to float and stun enemies within 20 m for 1.0 seconds and 50% damage.
 Has an internal cooldown of 1.5 s.</small>
 				</details>
 			</td>
 			<td><ul>